 Board Socks & Other Options

 If you’re only planning on heading down the road with your board in the car or van, use a sock.
 A sock offers protection for light scrapes and is the perfect alternative if you are sliding your surfboard in and out of the vehicle during surf trips.
 We recommend padding around the rails when the board is resting in the car.
 You can use towels or even your changing robe to do this.

 They’re also great to put your surfboard in as an extra layer of protection when packed into a more durable board bag for flying.
 A sock is great to have at hand for transportation between surf spots and accommodation when you’re at your destination, instead of using your heavy-duty bag.

+So if you have invested in a good board bag, you’re set to go, right?
 Not quite!
-If you are travelling on an aeroplane or using public transport like buses and trains, it is best to throw in some extra padding!
+If you are travelling on an aeroplane or using public transport like buses and trains, it is best to throw in some extra padding.

 There’s no right or wrong when padding your surfboard to protect it.
 You could be extremely over-cautious and wrap the whole thing (and we don’t blame you if you do!) but this can be wasteful and also a pain to re-pack if you’re on the move a lot!